BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0018_SOP_for_Federated_EGA_Metadata_Check_and_Release_Protocol_-_v2.0.md

   name, file type and check if there’s any phenotypic file.</span>
   To check this, access the API via [<u>[https://metadata.ega-archive.org/datasets/{id}/files</u>](https://metadata.ega-archive.org/datasets/{id}/files) , replace ID with a dataset number e.g. EGAD00001000645.

-*<span class="mark">Note: Before accepting the submission to generate the EGA accession IDs, the FEGA Helpdesk has to either approve the DAC registration, or verify the following information of an already registered DAC:</span>*
+> Note: Before accepting the submission to generate the EGA accession IDs, the FEGA Helpdesk has to either approve the DAC registration, or verify the following information of an already registered DAC:</span>*